Put Your Home's Equity to Work for You

 - Flexibility: You can draw funds whenever you need them during the draw period, repay them, and borrow them again.

-- Ongoing Access to Funds: Ideal for projects with unknown final costs or as an emergency fund.
+- Ongoing Access to Funds: It's perfect for projects with an unknown final cost (like a long-term remodel) or as a readily available emergency fund.

-A HELOAN is ideal for large, one-time expenses where you know the cost upfront:
+A HELOAN is ideal for large, one-time expenses where you know the exact cost upfront.

-- Rate Security: You’re protected from future interest rate hikes.
+- Rate Security: You are protected from future interest rate hikes.
+The rate you lock in at closing is the rate you keep.

 Property Requirements